craftworkgames/craftworkgames.github.io/docs/features/camera/orthographic-camera/orthographic-camera.md

 - **`IsClampedToWorldBounds`**: Gets whether the camera is currently constrained within world bounds (read-only)
 - **`IsZoomClampedToWorldBounds`*:  Gets or sets whether zoom should be clamped to prevent viewing beyond world bounds

-This camera type creates a view with no depth perception.
-Exactly what is wanted for a 2D game.
-Below are some of the common actions you might want to take with the camera.
-There are many other methods and attributes on the class you can use and modify to get different behavior.

 ## Deprecated Features

 :::warning[Deprecated]